percona/k8spxc-docs/docs/backups-storage.md

 # Configure storage for backups

-You can configure storage for backups in the `backup.storages` subsection of the Custom Resource, using the [deploy/cr.yaml](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) configuration file.
+You can configure storage for backups in the `backup.storages` subsection of the Custom Resource, using the [deploy/cr.yaml :octicons-link-external-16:](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/cr.yaml) configuration file.

-You should also create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object with credentials needed to access the storage.
+You should also create the [Kubernetes Secret :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/) object with credentials needed to access the storage.

 === "Amazon S3 or S3-compatible storage"